pbklink/motif-core/etc/motif-core.api.md

     toString(): string;
 }

+// Warning: (ae-missing-release-tag) "StringCorrectnessTableField" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class StringCorrectnessTableField extends GenericCorrectnessTableField<string, StringCorrectnessTableValue> {
+}

 // Warning: (ae-missing-release-tag) "StringCorrectnessTableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export class StringCorrectnessTableValue extends GenericCorrectnessTableValue<string> {
     // (undocumented)
     protected createRenderValue(): StringRenderValue;
-}

-// Warning: (ae-missing-release-tag) "StringDataItemTableField" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export class StringDataItemTableField extends GenericCorrectnessTableField<string, StringCorrectnessTableValue> {
 }

 // @public (undocumented)